NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *exclude by BNFCHAPTER - not recommended since very incomplete data

-*Why don't exclude by PRODUCT IDENTIFIER? (i.e., prodcodeid in CPRD) /*Why?
-It is a less transparent coding method.
-As product identifiers are numerical codes that do not contain qualitative information (eg, name, route, formulation), the exclusions are harder to visualise as one read through the coding script.
-This is important partiicularly when a researcher were to return to the script, e.g., to revise the nature of the codelist exclusions, and visualise these exclusions explicity. */

 *************************************************************
-//4.)
+//5.)
 Cleaning / resorting
 *************************************************************

 ******
-//4a. flag the codes in multiple BNF subsections / overlap/not mutually exclusive - that should NOT be + make mutually exclusive
+//Flag the codes overlapping in multiple BNF subsections -that should NOT be + make separate/mutually exclusive
 ******
-*this may be more important for chapters with subsections that may have overlap in resulting found terms, if your search is specific/broad enough (e.g., in Ch.
-2.2 Diuretics, searching just on "furosemide" would lead to found terms in both 2.2.2 and 2.2.4 and 2.2.8, that should not be )
+*this may be more common for chapters with subsections that may have overlap in resulting found terms, if your search is specific/broad enough (e.g., in Ch.
+2.2 Diuretics, searching just on "furosemide" would lead to found terms in the 2.2.2 and 2.2.4 and 2.2.8 value sets )

 generate flag_overlap=.
 egen rowtotal = rowtotal(vasodil20501 centact20502 adrblocker20503 ablocker20504 RAASnooverlap20505 RAAS1overlap20505 RAAS2overlap20505 othadrblocker20508)